waterlinked/docs/docs/locators/locator-u1.md

 ## Charging

 Insert included USB-C cable into a wall adapter and connect it to the Locator-U1.
 The Locator LED will normally start pulsating while charging and turn solid green once charging has finished.

-*Note*: If battery voltage is too low, the pulsating will never start.
+*Note*: If battery is fully discharged the pulsating will not be activated.
 The Locator will still charge regardless of the LED not showing the charge indication.
+The Locator will in this cause show searching for GPS lock or GPS lock achieved indication.

+*Note*: Some Locator-U1 units are produced with a fault that causes them to never be able to show the charge indication.
+The Loctor will still charge and operate as normal during use.

 Charging time is 7 hours.